pmean/build-website/text/07/BiplotResources.md

 - Categorical data
 output: html_document
 ---
-> I\'ve written some code in R to present a graphical summary of a
+> I've written some code in R to present a graphical summary of a
 > complex data set using biplots.
 I write most of the code myself using
 > the singular value decomposition function (svd) in R. There are a wide
 > range of techniques that can be loosely classified as biplots, such as